google/zetasql/docs/json_functions.md

 **Examples**

-Convert rows in a table to JSON.
+Convert rows in a table to JSON-formatted strings.

 ```sql
 With CoordinatesTable AS (